erksionvorseshan/vigilant-barnacle/README.md

  - you felt so strong, that you wanted to do two sessions on the same day
  - you wanted to skip a few steps back or ahead

 Zwift doesn't give you the option to redo a missed workout, or skip the mandatory rest period.
-This repository contains all the workouts from the training plans to help you choose.
+This repository contains all the workouts from every training plan to help you choose which one you want to ride.

 ## About the repo